AP Top 25 Takeaways: Heisman race begins as Fields enters

 And really Penn State didn’t even need to run a play.
 Four quarterback kneel downs from the IU 14 would have given Indiana about 15 seconds to get into field-goal position with no timeouts.

-Then in OT, Allen went for and the win to break a 42-game losing streak against Top 10 teams.
+Then in OT, Allen went for 2 and the win to break a 41-game losing streak against AP Top 10 teams.

 “We’ve been close, and I’m sick and tired of being close,” Allen told reporters.
 “In my gut, it seemed like the right thing to do.”